Iconic Rolex Sports Watches

-While by today’s standards, the Explorer may not be the first watch you think about when considering a Rolex sports watch, this model was in actuality the one that started it all.
-In 1953, Sir Edmund Hillary and Tenzing Norgay made it to the top of Mount Everest and there were some Rolex Oyster watches along for the ride.
+By today’s standards, the Explorer may not be the first watch you think about when considering a Rolex sports watch.
+But this model was, in actuality, the one that started it all.
+In 1953, Sir Edmund Hillary and Tenzing Norgay made it to the top of Mount Everest.
+Also, there were some Rolex Oyster watches along for the ride.

 Later that year, Rolex introduced the Explorer watch not only as a tribute to that historic climb but also as a tool watch for the adventure-set.
-With its robust stainless steel construction, waterproof case, and clutter-free luminescent dial, the Explorer was built to withstand harsh conditions, thus ideal for adventure seekers.
+With its robust stainless steel construction, waterproof case, and clutter-free luminescent dial, the Explorer was built to withstand harsh conditions.
+Thus, it was ideal for adventure seekers.
 Today, the 39mm stainless steel Explorer is the most understated and affordable Rolex sports watch available.

 Also in 1953, Rolex launched what would later become their most famous sports watch ever—the Submariner.
 Instead of tops of mountains, this time Rolex constructed a watch for divers to use while venturing deep under water.

 In addition to being the first diving watch water resistant to 330 feet, the Submariner also came equipped with a rotating bezel to keep track of immersion times.
 The inaugural 36.5mm stainless steel Submariner has come a long way over the last six decades.
 There have been size increases, design enhancements, and improved water resistance and functionality.
 Today, the Submariner measures 40mm, is water resistant to 1,000 feet, and includes a unidirectional bezel for better safety.
 Plus, the Submariner is available in a range of materials—steel, gold, and two-tone steel and gold—and colors, and comes with or without the date function.